StormSurgeLive/ugrid-visualization/qgis/README.md

 There'a also a [tutorial](https://www.lutraconsulting.co.uk/blog/2019/08/26/foss4g-workshop/) by the developers of the QGIS mesh capabilties for loading and visualizing a sample netCDF dataset.

+## Credits

+The `fix_adcirc_modwind.py` script in the `qgis-files/` directory is a modified version of a script developed by Marcelo Andrioni (https://github.com/marceloandrioni).
+You can find the original script in [this GitHub discussion](https://github.com/lutraconsulting/MDAL/issues/155).